Curtis Cokes: Post-championship career

-Cokes lost the world welterweight title on April 18 of 1969, being knocked out by Cuban José Nápoles in thirteen rounds, in Los Angeles.
-On June 29 the pair had a rematch, in Nápoles' adopted hometown of Mexico City, Mexico, and Nápoles repeated his victory, this time by a tenth round knockout.
+Cokes lost the world welterweight title on April 18, 1969, when he was knocked out by Cuban José Nápoles in thirteen rounds in Los Angeles.
+On June 29, the pair had a rematch in Nápoles' adopted hometown of Mexico City, Mexico, and Nápoles repeated his victory, this time by a tenth-round knockout.

 Cokes had eleven more fights before retiring, winning seven, losing three and drawing in one.
 His last three fights were in South Africa.
-He retired after a ten round decision win against Ezra Mnzinyane on October 5 of 1972.
+He retired after a ten-round decision win against Ezra Mnzinyane on October 5, 1972.

 Cokes had a record of 62 wins, 14 losses and four draws, with 30 wins by knockout.

 After boxing

-Cokes became a trainer after he retired.
-Some of the fighters he worked with include Quincy Taylor and Ike Ibeabuchi.
+After retiring, Cokes became a trainer.
+He worked with fighters such as Quincy Taylor and Ike Ibeabuchi.

 Cokes also made one film appearance in the year of his retirement.
 He appeared in the 1972 John Huston film Fat City alongside future Academy Award winner Jeff Bridges and Stacy Keach.

 In 2003, Cokes was inducted into the International Boxing Hall of Fame.